globalgov/manystates/README.md

     ## [1] "GBR"       "{CHE,NZL}"

+The function can currently discern 499 different states or state-like entities.
+This is likely to increase in future releases, but is already 2.2 times more than the next best package, `{states}`, for instance.

+### generate_states()

-Additionally, there is a somewhat whimsical function that generates a number of random state names.
+Additionally, there is a seemingly whimsical function that generates a number of random state names.
 This function is inspired by observed state names, but is not intended to reflect any actual states.
 It is primarily designed for use in class exercises when a number of novel